achilles-d/htn2020/README.md

 - htn2020: This is the Flutter app with functionalities such as Log In, Sign Up/Register, and Querying data from the Firebase.
 Essentially, this is the backend component of the Flutter app.
 This is prototyped on Android (as half of our team used Android simulators).
 - gyft-1: This is the Flutter app with the UI interface coded up as seen from the Figma wireframe.
 Functionalities include navigation/routing, buttons, and input data.
 This is prototyped on iOS.

+## Inspiration and Problem Statement
+The COVID-19 pandemic has severely disrupted how small business across the US operate and generate revenue.
+Many small businesses are struggling to stay afloat in this economy.
+Many leaders and media outlets have advocated for purchasing gift cards from small businesses in an effort to alleviate these pressures.
+As Forbes put it, "buying a gift card puts money in the hands of a small business immedaitely."

+However, Gift Card Systems are difficult to set up, and costly to maintain.
+In addition, many community members don't know that their local businesses offer gift cards, and purchasing gift cards requires effort and in many cases, in-person interaction.

+This presents a unique challenge and opportunity space to be addressed.

 ## Purpose and Value
 Gyft is a platform that empowers communities by connecting local businesses with community members and potential customers.
 It allows businesses to start selling online Gift Card/Certificates for their business quickly, intuitively, and affordably, even without past experience.